Chinaman: The Legend of Pradeep Mathew: Publication

 After the manuscript of Chinaman won the 2008 Gratiaen Prize, Shehan Karunatilaka contacted local and international publishers to assist him in editing the novel but was unable to find anyone to perform the large structural edit that he felt the book needed.
 He chose to publish the book himself instead.
 Karunatilaka's wife, Eranga Tennekoon, created the book's cover, while his brother, Lalith Karunathilake, created the illustrations.
 Karunatilaka's friend Deshan Tennekoon completed the typesetting and font design, while screenwriter Ruwanthie de Chickera completed the structural edit for Chinaman.
 Michael Meyler completed line edits and Adam Smyth proofed the novel.
 The book was self-published in 2010, printed by Silverline Graphics and distributed through Perera Hussein Publishing House.

 In 2011, Chiki Sarkar of Random House India bought Chinaman and helped Karunatilaka edit it, removing nearly 100 pages.
-The cover art and font and were redone and the novel was published by Random House India and published internationally by Jonathan Cape, an imprint of Random House, in 2011.
+With the cover art and font having been redone, the novel was published by Random House India and published internationally by Jonathan Cape, an imprint of Random House, in 2011.

 In 2015, a Sinhala-language translation by Dileepa Abeysekera was published by Diogenes with the title Chinaman: Pradeep Mathewge Cricket Pravadaya.